System Log Contains "Number of hints on disk has exceeded 5000 due to log forward failures."

 Cause

-The logs cannot be sent for one of the following reasons:
+Logs may fail to be sent due to one or more of the following reasons:

 • The logging rate is very high and the logs sent rate does not match with the logs creation rate.

-After connection is reestablished the next-generation firewall starts resending logs to Panorama, log collector or Cortex Data Lake.
-Once the number of hints drops below 5000, the alerts stop.
+Once the connection is reestablished, the next-generation firewall resumes sending logs to Panorama, the Log Collector, or Strata Logging Service.
+When the number of hints drops below 5000, the alerts stop.

 Resolution